austinkranc/enghackS2k17/EdisonWiFiSetup.md

 -if you cannot login, don't bother with the devices given.
 Resetting the password requires an image that is actually too large for the device

--run `configuration_edison --wifi` first.
+-run `configure_edison --wifi` first.
 No need to connect to a wifi network, however, this step properly setups the wifi direct

 -run steps from Chapter 6.3 and Chapter 6.9
 1. systemctl status wpa_supplicant